KratosMultiphysics/Kratos/docs/pages/Applications/Structural_Mechanics_Application/Boundary_Conditions/NeumannBoundaryConditions.md

 summary:
 ---
 # Overview
 The set of different Neumann boundary conditions are explained in this document.
-Each loading condition requires a `process_name`.
-These are explained in the process name's documentation.
+Each loading condition requires a `python_module` for corresponding process.
+These are explained in the file [Python Modules for Processes](../Boundary_Conditions/PythonModulesForProcesses.md)

 ## Point Load:
 - Variable Name: `POINT_LOAD`